 Table of Contents

 1. Introduction: Call for Collaboration and Diverse Voices 2.
-Architects and Engineers in the Academy: The challenge of the silos 3.
+Architects and Engineers in the Academy: The Challenge of the Silos 3.
 Architects and Engineers in the Profession: The Barriers and Benefits of Collaboration Case Studies in Collaboration: Civic Buildings 4.
 National Museum of African American History and Culture: Historical Design Concepts Driving Collaborative Design 5.
-Gilder Center at the American Museum of Natural History: Collaborating On An Architecture-structural Concept As A Foundation For Design 6.
+Gilder Center at the American Museum of Natural History: Collaborating on an Architecture-Structural Concept as a Foundation For Design 6.
 Glass Pavilion at the Toledo Museum of Art: Collaboration for Minimalism and Transparency 7.
 Billie Jean King Main Library: Collaborating on Mass Timber and Carbon Accounting 8.
-Case for Collaboration: Net Zero: The Frick Environmental Center and the Kendeda Building for Innovative Sustainable Design Case Studies in Collaboration: Institutional Buildings 9.
-Marshall Building at the London School of Economics: Collaborating on a Structure to Knit into the Urban Fabric 10.
-41 Cooper Square at the Cooper Union: Integrated Technologies for a High Tech Lab Building 11.
+Case for Collaboration: Net Zero—The Frick Environmental Center and the Kendeda Building for Innovative Sustainable Design Case Studies in Collaboration: Institutional Buildings 9.
+Marshall Building at the London School of Economics: Collaborating to Knit Structure into the Urban Fabric 10.
+41 Cooper Square at the Cooper Union: Integrated Technologies for a High-Tech Lab Building 11.
 Antwerp Port House for the Port Authority: Collaborating on Rationalization and Constructability 12.
-Simmons Hall at the Massachusetts Institute of Technology: Collaborating on Structural Logic and Whimsy 13.
-Case for Collaboration: Circularity: The People’s Pavilion and the Urban Mining and Recycling Unit Case Studies in Collaboration: Transportation Buildings 14.
+Simmons Hall at the Massachusetts Institute of Technology: Collaborating on Discipline and Play 13.
+Case for Collaboration: Circularity—The People’s Pavilion and the Urban Mining and Recycling Unit Case Studies in Collaboration: Transportation Buildings 14.
 Amman Queen Alia International Airport: Integrating Modularity and Constructability 15.
 Berlin Hauptbahnhof: Collaborating on Lightness and Large Spans 16.
 Anaheim Regional Transportation Intermodal Center: Rationalizing Facades for Cost-Effectiveness and Performance 17.
 Groundwork to Support Collaborations: Owners, Project Goals, and Contracts 18.
 Tools to Support Collaboration: Software Appendix: Guidelines for Developing Interdisciplinary Courses